Sushobhan55/sushobhan55.github.io/README.md

 Hi, I am Sushobhan.
 I am a mathematics undergraduate at CUNY Baruch College and a Data Science fellow at CUNY Tech Prep.
 I like to work on Statistical Analysis, Machine Learning and Natural Language Processing projects.

-[Grabanswer](https://github.com/Sushobhan55/Roberta-QuestionAnswering) is web application, yet to deploy, that utilized transformer model to answer questions without having to read the entire text.
+[Grabanswer](https://github.com/Sushobhan55/Roberta-QuestionAnswering) is web application, yet to deploy, that utilized transformer model to answer questions without having to read an entire text.

 [Stock Price Movement Predictor](https://github.com/Sushobhan55/stock_sentiment_analysis) performs NLP on real time news headlines to predict stock price movement.